 You need to book and pass your driving theory test before you’re able to take your practical driving test.

-Driving tests cost £62 on weekdays and £75 for on evenings, weekends and Bank Holidays
+Driving tests cost £62 on weekdays, and £75 for on evenings, weekends and Bank Holidays

-Depending on how many lessons you need, Hitachi Personal Finance estimated the average learner spends at least a £1,676 before they can legally get behind the wheel.
+Depending on how many lessons you need, Hitachi Personal Finance estimated the average learner spends at least £1,676 before they can legally get behind the wheel.
 This includes the cost of insurance, provisional licence and the theory test.

 This does not include the cost of buying a car.